-Director Pabz Alexander first suggested using 16mm film for an electriclimefilms project as a chance to employ another medium to bring diversity and a fast-paced energy to the individuals in the film - the theme centred around youth culture - and this mixed media approach brought the look and feel they were trying to achieve.
+Director Pabz Alexander first suggested using 16mm film for an electriclimefilms project as a chance to employ another medium and bring diversity and a fast-paced energy to the individuals in the film.
+The theme centred around youth culture and this mixed media approach brought the look and feel they were trying to achieve.
 The grittiness of film highlighted the passion and spirit of such urban culture activities as parkour, graffiti art, street style, and hip hop dance.
-Having worked with DOP Tom Welsh before, the two collaborated on how they could incorporate Tom’s Bolex camera and 16mm film footage into the narrative.
+Having worked with Welsh before, the two collaborated effortlessly on how they could incorporate16mm film footage into the narrative.

 Above: Welsh on set in Singapore with his Bolex Super 16mm moving film camera.

-Fortunately, agencies and clients on the projects were open to the idea of using 16mm film footage within the commercial films.
-Having had a good relationship with the agencies and other collaborators, those involved in the project trusted the creative approaches and were always looking forward to seeing the results.
+Fortunately, agencies and clients on the projects were open to the idea of using 16mm film footage in the films.
+Having had a good relationship with the agencies and other collaborators contributed to instilling trust in the creative approaches and all parties were equally looking forward to seeing the results.

 Above: Welsh on set in Bangkok with his Bolex Super 16mm moving film camera..

-The team decided that rather than relying only on 16mm film footage, it would instead be a complimentary additional aspect of the film as a whole.
+The team decided that rather than relying solely on 16mm film footage, it would instead be used as a complementary additional aspect of the film as a whole.
 Always having digital footage of every shot and scene was crucial.
-The production team worked closely and diligently to support and prepare everything on the digital filmmaking side, while Tom took care of the analog filmmaking part.
+And the production team worked closely and diligently to support and prepare everything on the digital filmmaking side, so that when needed, Welsh could took care of the analog filmmaking part.